zaiisao/Documentation/en/Interactive Broadcast/volume_android.md

 ## Considerations

-- If the volume of the audio signal is set too high, unnatural sounds may occur on some devices.
+- If the volume of the audio signal is set too high, noise may occur on some devices.
 - The API methods have return values.
 If the method fails, the return value is < 0.